BohanXu-74/homemade-8-bit-cpu/README.md

 - Choose a part or module of my CPU
 - there will be a png containing the schematic
 - there will also be a decription file with a description and a youtube link
+- By the way .dig files are Digital files that I used to design my CPU link is down at the end of this file

 ## Why I Built This